Recent M&A Activity

 The stocks for each market and segment are listed in the chart below.
 Along with the company are the stock symbol and market, weight (more on this later), current price, and holdings.

-To create the index, EAR invested a fictitious $1,000,000, allocated among the markets according to the values listed above.
-The EAR Stock Index is set to the current value of all the holdings, divided by 10,000—a value of 100 at our start date of December 24, 2000.
+To create the index, Cyon Research invested a fictitious $1,000,000, allocated among the markets according to the values listed above.
+The Cyon Research Stock Index is set to the current value of all the holdings, divided by 10,000—a value of 100 at our start date of December 24, 2000.

 Within each market, a weighting system is imposed, and investments are made based on those weights.
 Any virtual monies not invested are left in the fund as cash.
 For the purpose of the index, the cash does not accrue interest, nor are there any transaction fees imposed when buying or selling fictitious shares.